fermads/nervespine/readme.md

 # Nervespine

-"Anti-MVC" framework for single page apps inspired by Handlebars, Marionette and Backbone
+Anti-MVC framework for single page apps inspired by Handlebars, Marionette and Backbone
 * Router and events based on Backbone's
 * Handlebars partials, helpers and template engine